Congressman's reps meeting constituents Wednesday

-SELINSGROVE — Representatives from U.S. Rep. Glenn "GT" Thompson's office will meet with constituents from 12:30 to 2 .m.
+SELINSGROVE — Representatives from U.S. Rep. Glenn "GT" Thompson's office will meet with constituents from 12:30 to 2 p.m.
 Wednesday in Selinsgrove.

 Staff members will be available at state Rep. David Row's Selinsgrove Office, 1 Susquehanna Valley Mall Drive, Suite F3, Selinsgrove, to answer questions or provide assistance to residents.